 On December 3, 1999, the Company entered into a \$125 million Credit Agreement ("Credit Facility") with The Chase Manhattan Bank.
 The Credit Facility provides the Company with a revolving credit facility, which includes a \$50 million sub-limit for letters of credit.
-The Credit Facility accrues interest at LIBOR plus 100 basis points, the Prime rate, the base CD Rate plus 100 basis points or the Fed Funds rate plus 50 basis points depending on the duration and type of loan facility.
+The Credit Facility accrues interest at LIBOR plus 100 basis points, the Prime rate, the base CD rate plus 100 basis points or the Fed Funds rate plus 50 basis points depending on the duration and type of loan facility.
 The Credit Facility expires on October 31, 2002.
-At September 30, 2000, the Company has \$73.4 million outstanding of borrowings under the Credit Facility, \$4.0 million in outstanding standby letters of credit and \$23.6 million in outstanding documentary letters of credit.
+At September 30, 2000, the Company had \$73.4 million in outstanding borrowings under the Credit Facility, \$4.0 million in outstanding standby letters of credit and \$23.6 million in outstanding documentary letters of credit.
 At September 30, 2000, the Company had \$24.0 million available for future borrowings under such facility.
 The Credit Facility contains various restrictive covenants requiring, among other things, the maintenance of certain financial ratios.
-As of September 30, 2000, the Company was in compliance with all such covenants.
+As a result of the restatement of its financial results, the Company was in technical non-compliance with the terms of the Credit Facility regarding the fixed charge coverage ratio required for the twelve-month period ended September 30, 2000.
+On March 27, 2001 the Company's bank lenders agreed to amend the Credit Facility to cure all past non-compliance and revise certain terms of the agreement.
+Accordingly, the Company is presently in compliance with all the terms of the Credit Facility, as amended.